Spain: Catalan separatist Puigdemont returns, faces arrest – DW – 08/08/2024

 Spain: Catalan separatist Puigdemont returns, faces arrestAugust 8, 2024

-Separatist leader Carles Puigdemont appeared before supporters in Barcelona on Thursday after spending seven years in self-imposed exile.
+A major manhunt was underway on Thursday after separatist leader Carles Puigdemont appeared before supporters in Barcelona.

-Puigdemont appeared on stage surrounded by officials of his hardline separatist party Junts to address thousands of cheering supporters in Catalan.
+Puigdemont had appeared on stage surrounded by officials of his hardline separatist party, Junts, to address thousands of cheering supporters in Catalan.

 "Despite them wanting to damage us, I have come here today to remind them that we are still here," he said.